 We manage cardinality mostly through aggregations and reordering operations in the query, and sometimes through the use of LIMIT (when it makes sense to do so).

 The important part about aggregations is that the combination of non-aggregation variables become distinct.
 If an operation executes upon those distinct variables, then there should be no wasted executions.

 Let’s take the above query and use an aggregation to reduce the cardinality

 In the second line, we perform a collect() aggregation.
 The only non-aggregation variable,

-m, becomes the distinct grouping key.
-Its cardinality drops to 1.
+movie, becomes the distinct grouping key.

 Because of this, the subsequent expand operation from the next MATCH will only execute once for The Matrix node, instead of 5 times as before.

 But what if we want to perform additional matches from